htanama/Stay-Alive/README.md

-# StayAliveGamePractice
+# Stay Alive
 Godot version 4.5.1

-Stay Alive Prototype and Practice Project
+Stay Alive Prototype

 Stay-Alive is an immersive survival adventure set in an apocalyptic world infested with zombies.
 The game offers a unique experience by combining elements of exploration, resource management, tactical combat and defense building.